Forethoughts/forethoughts-datastudio/docs/index.rst

 -------------

 Save time and reduce risk.
-Open data studio is maintained by the committers of the open source project and industry
+Open data studio is maintained by the committers of the open source project and industry experts on top of secure, reliable, and high performance cloud platform